Simon Fraser University

 APPLICATION BY WEB

-To apply for admission, go to our website at http://students.sfu.ca which will link you to the Poser-secondary Application Service of BC (PASBC).
+To apply for admission, go to our website at http://www.sfu.ca/students.html which will link you to the Poser-secondary Application Service of BC (PASBC).
 There, you can begin your application by entering basic academic and biographical data.
-From PASBC, you'll move to the Simon Fraser part of the web application, and tell us about your intended program of studies.
+From ApplyBC, you'll move to the Simon Fraser part of the web application, and tell us about your intended program of studies.
 You can pay all application fees by credit card.
 After your application is acknowledged, and if you're a Canadian grade 12 applying for the Fall semester, you will be invited to report your grades.

 Application fees may be sent at the time application is made or soon after.
 If payment is made later, please quote the reference number that is given to the applicant when the submissions is acknowledged by the University.